zeozeozeo/trash/README.md

 > [!CAUTION]
 > Nothing is stabilized yet, so existing pages may break from time to time, do not use this for anything serious

+This readme is more of a reference; if you want pretty pictures, go see the ones in [examples](/examples/).

 ## Features

 - $LaTeX$ expressions (no client-side JS!)